-Recently back from Santa Fe where I have spent a great deal of time over the past seven years.
-I purchased, furnished and created an art collection in a home for the Weybridge Collection.
+I am recently back from Santa Fe where I have spent a great deal of time over the past ten years.
 I love the art and culture of the city along with the great restaurants.
 The city has a very rich history.

 The Native Americans, who lived in the area centuries ago, were artistic people and created pottery, textiles, jewelry and ceremonial costumes.

 The Spanish established Santa Fe as a city in 1610 and ruled it for more than 200 years.
 Those who lived there, kept their Old World traditions alive and depended on their values of familia y fe or family and faith.
 In 1821, Spanish rule ended and the Santa Fe Trail opened.
 European merchants and American adventurers poured in.
 With the railroads came tourists and artists.
 Large ranches were established and cowboys brought the culture of the West.

 Today, all these cultures survive and their traditions flourish, giving Santa Fe a look and an atmosphere that is all its own.
 It is a city of unique architecture, filled with amazing art, sophisticated shopping, creative cuisine in some of the best restaurants in the United States and wonderful museums.

 Santa Fe is the oldest capital city in the US with settlers as early as 1607-1608.

 In May 2005, USA Today named Santa Fe as one of the 10 great places for big-city art with a small town feel.